 Budget: €531,006, incl.
 EU grant €398,255

 The main goal of this project is to develop a universal and comprehensive model for evaluating the results of prevention measures implemented by the rescue boards of European countries.

-The aim of the project is to deepen our understanding of the effectiveness and efficiency of the prevention services considering the corresponding socio-economic environment.
-The project will provide robust evidence and analysis to support policy-makers in understanding the impact of prevention and supports policy-makers at different administrative levels in elaborating and reshaping the selection of prevention services with providing cost effective evaluation tools.
+The aim of the project is to deepen our understanding of the effectiveness and efficiency of the prevention services, considering the corresponding socio-economic environment.
+The project will provide robust evidence and analysis to support policy-makers in understanding the impact of prevention and supports policy-makers at different administrative levels in elaborating and reshaping the selection of prevention services by providing cost-effective evaluation tools.

 The project has a series of associated subsidiary objectives.
 The specific sub-goals are:

 - to give an assessment of prevention activities as a whole;